Charles II's family was so set on keeping the royal bloodline that they put their children at risk just to make sure outsiders stayed outsiders.

 Keeping It In The Family

-The Hapsburgs were so bent on keeping power, as they had for a few hundred years, that they often married their own blood relatives.
-Charles II’s mother was also his father’s niece.
-The king’s grandmother was also his aunt.
+The Habsburgs were so bent on keeping power, as they had for a few hundred years, that they often married their own blood relatives.
+After 16 generations of this, Charles II’s family was so inbred that his grandmother and his aunt were the same person.

 Do you feel sorry for Charles II yet?